We have tried to cover some of the most common questions here but please contact us if your question is not answered here.

 Complete a co-location and scaling exercise with a pod to validate it against reference and create your gold pod.

 Co-locate your gold pod with a locally deployed pod to validate its readings.

 Move the gold pod around the network to continue validating each pod.

 Once network validation has taken place, return the pod back to reference to go through the process again.

 If you need further information on creating gold pods please contact us.

 If your pod doesn't seem to be connecting to the server, please go to the pod and check the LED status before contacting us and we can then diagnose the problem.

-- Response timeout - the server did not reply in time to a command.
-In the first instance contact us as it may be possible to adjust settings remotely
+- Response timeout (the server did not reply in time to a command)

-- Response error - the AQMesh pod received data from the server, but the format of the response is not correct.
-Contact us.
+- Response error (some data have been received from the server, but the format of the response is not correct)